yv-ol/storybook-illustrator-app/README.md

 ## How it Works

-The magic of this application lies in its multi-step AI orchestration process, where different models are used for the tasks they excel at:
+This application uses a multi-step AI orchestration process, where different models are used for the tasks they excel at:

 1.  **User Input:** You provide the creative foundation: an art style, a main character description, and the text for each page of the story.
+Or, if you used the *Surprise Me!* button, Gemini would've done this for you.
 2.  **Title Generation (Gemini):** The app sends the character description and story text to the `gemini-2.5-flash` model to brainstorm a short, catchy title for the book.
 3.  **Prompt Engineering (Gemini):** This is the most crucial step.
 For each image (cover and pages), the app does not send your raw text to the image model.
 Instead, it asks `gemini-2.5-flash` to act as an "expert prompt engineer."
 It gives Gemini the art style, character description, and page text, and instructs it to create a new, highly detailed prompt optimized for a text-to-image AI.
 This ensures the illustrations are rich, consistent, and adhere to the chosen style.
 4.  **Image Generation (Imagen):** The detailed prompt created by Gemini is then sent to the `imagen-3.0-generate-002` model, which generates the beautiful, high-quality illustration.